Thursday, June 19, 2025

 Now, your children

-In the "solemnest of industries”
+in the "solemnest of industries”

-Grieve and disbelieve
+grieve and disbelieve

-Struggling to accept your mysterious disappearance.
+your mysterious disappearance.

-Within them, they will carry you
+Within them they will carry you

-While she broods
+while she broods

-Trying to reconcile
+trying to reconcile

-Years of frying peppers and watching pigeons
+years of frying peppers

 The birds oblivious

-With no tears to disturb their iridescent coats
+no tears to disturb their iridescent coats

-They return to peck in blessed ignorance
+to peck in blessed ignorance about the yard—

 Where once in crimson and lime

-The roses of our youth grew the summer long
+the roses of our youth grew the summer long

-Worm and thorn hide from our eye
+worm and thorn hidden from our eye.

 And frost on the way